Arian-Abdi/methylimpute/README.md

 A Python package for mapping CpG sites to chromosomes and imputing missing methylation beta values in Illumina EPIC arrays.

-**IMPORTANT: This is proprietary software.
-All rights reserved.
-See LICENSE file for details.**

 ## Features

 - **CpG Mapping**: Map CpG sites to chromosomes using Illumina manifest files